 3) Reinvigorating trusteeship.

 Ask a charity staff team member, “who are your trustees?” and on average most will name one or maybe a couple.
-A Tweet we saw recently suggested that charity trustees should be (and we paraphrase) “busy enough with other stuff to only prioritise the really important stuff inside the charity”.
+A Tweet I saw recently suggested that charity trustees should be (and I paraphrase) “busy enough with other stuff to only prioritise the really important stuff inside the charity”.

 At the same time often charity trustee boards are often drawn from the same group of people.
 How might we redesign the trustee role to ensure that a wider range of people are sought and people are only trustees for as long as they contribute to improving the lives of those the charity serves (whether this is measured through experience, expertise, money or contacts)?